splunk/public-o11y-docs/get-started/core2o11y/core-o11y-landing.rst

 * :ref:`Collaborate on reliability across teams <toil-reduction>`

-Select each of the previous categories to learn how you can execute each major reliability duty efficiently in Observability Cloud.
+Select each of the previous categories to learn how you can execute each major reliability duty in Observability Cloud.